History of Caribbean Americans in Baltimore

+The University of Maryland Extension Urban Farmer Field School holds a 2021 event at Plantation Park Heights Urban Farm, which was created by a group of Caribbean Americans to develop urban farming.

 The city of Baltimore, Maryland includes a large and growing Caribbean-American population.
 The Caribbean-American community is centered in West Baltimore.
 The largest non-Hispanic Caribbean populations in Baltimore are Jamaicans, Trinidadians and Tobagonians, and Haitians.
 Baltimore also has significant Hispanic populations from the Spanish West Indies, particularly Puerto Ricans, Dominicans, and Cubans.
 Northwest Baltimore is the center of the West Indian population of Baltimore, while Caribbean Hispanics in the city tend to live among other Latinos in neighborhoods such as Greektown, Upper Fell's Point, and Highlandtown.
 Jamaicans and Trinidadians are the first and second largest West Indian groups in the city, respectively.
 The neighborhoods of Park Heights and Pimlico in northwest Baltimore are home to large West Indian populations, particularly Jamaican-Americans.

 Demographics

 In the 1960 United States census, Baltimore was home to 429 Puerto Ricans.

 There were 17,141 West Indian Americans in the Baltimore metropolitan area in 2000.
 This count excludes Caribbean people from Hispanic countries, such as Puerto Rico, the Dominican Republic, and Cuba, however, if included the Caribbean population would be about 23,000.
 In the same year Baltimore's West Indian population was 6,597, 1% of the city's population.

 In 2000, Jamaicans were the largest West Indian group in Baltimore making up 1% of the city's population.

 In 2010, Puerto Ricans were 0.6% of Baltimore's population with 3,137 people.
 0.2% were Dominican at 1,111 people, while 0.1% were Cuban at 824 people.

 In 1994, there were 30,000 West Indians in the Greater Baltimore area.

 In 2011, immigrants from the West Indies, not otherwise specified, were the sixty-eighth largest foreign-born population in Baltimore.
 (Several specific West Indian countries of birth were listed separately.)
 Jamaican immigrants were the second largest foreign-born population in Baltimore, after Mexicans.
 Trinidadian and Tobagonian immigrants were the third largest, Guyanese immigrants were the twenty-first largest and Haitian immigrants were the thirty-seventh largest.